Improve Employee Engagement in 7 Simple Steps

 Source: Queens University - Communicating in the workplace

-But, keeping everyone informed and involved is easier said than done.
+Keeping everyone informed and involved is easier said than done.
 Common barriers include the fact that not every business has…

 Maintaining control of your vision and message is another major challenge for businesses.
 The “always-on” technology landscape means that information about your business is now available for all your employees to see – before the monthly newsletter is a twinkle in its creator’s eye.

 But, it’s not all bad news, because these challenges also present opportunities.
 New ways of working and new technology help alleviate traditional problems such as incomplete cascades and the reliance on Line Managers to correctly interpret information.
+In fact, opportunities to improve employee engagement with technology are now abounding.
+The arrival of Employee Engagement Apps and Internal Communication Platforms are providing new, flexible channels to reach your employees, in ways that really resonate with them.

 This becomes more prevalent the larger your organisation becomes.
 If you open a new office or start franchising out your brand, it becomes harder to maintain business alignment.